learn-academy-2023-bravo/week-2-assessment-EddieCarrion/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. Component: Components are specific types of function that can contain that takes in javascript commands and output them into a browser
+1. Component: Components are specific types of function that takes in javascript commands and output them into a browser

 2. Spread operator: The spread operator allows you to expand arrays and objects into multiple elements